search ]

 }

-You can control the size of the thumbnail displayed in the admin column by adjusting the parameters inside the get_the_post_thumbnail() function.
+You can control the thumbnail size by adjusting the parameters in the get_the_post_thumbnail() function.

-The second argument accepts either a registered image size (like 'thumbnail', 'medium', 'custom-size') or an array of custom dimensions.
+The second argument accepts either a registered image size (like 'thumbnail', 'medium', or a custom image size) or an array with custom dimensions.

-If you want to use a registered image size from your theme (like 'admin-thumb'), you can also do:
+To use a registered image size from your theme:

 Make It Work for Custom Post Types